-Since Juno’s arrival at Jupiter, a lot of people noted how impressively technology has improved, with Juno being powered by solar panels.
+Since Juno’s arrival at Jupiter, a lot of people have noted how impressively technology has improved, with Juno being powered by solar panels.
 Indeed, without the progress we’ve made, Juno wouldn’t have been possible.
 It may not be immediately apparent to everyone, seeing as solar panels are so synonymous with satellites, but they’re one of the most distinctive things about Juno.
 No craft has ever been sent to the outer solar system before with solar panels as their energy source.

 Solar power is an abundant source of energy on Earth, but a spacecraft at Jupiter receives only about 4% as much solar energy as one in Earth orbit does.
 Juno’s solar panels are huge, and would harvest 12-14 kW of power in Earth orbit.
 Out by Jupiter though, they only produce a meagre 486 W. Which is why all previous spacecraft were actually powered by nuclear isotopes.
 Sadly, this fact makes the future of spacecraft visiting the outer solar system rather uncertain.